 They’re a great way to alter the colors very beautifully and interestingly.
 And these alterations are considered as the main color in the Color mixer tool.
 That means if you change your greens to blues in the calibration settings, the color mixer will see those changed colors instead of the original ones.
 When you change the hue of the blue color, your color that originally was green – will be changed.

 After I’m done in the Camera RAW – I use the option “Open as Object” to have the RAW with all the edits as an object.
-Doing this instead of choosing “Open as Object” – allows me to make changes to the object, if needed.
+Doing this instead of choosing “Open as Copy” – allows me to make changes to the object, if needed.
 When possible, I always choose to edit non-destructively.

 A quick learning lesson: Non-destructive editing is a method of editing a photo so that you don’t override the original image.
 That means – using adjustment layers, making changes in separate layers, and working with smart objects.